rtruswell/PLAEME_current/README.md

 #### Morphosyntactic information in LAEME but not in PLAEME

-Much of the syntactic structure in PLAEME was projected from the information in LAEME's &lsquo;grammels&rsquo; annotations similar to POS tags.
+Much of the syntactic structure in PLAEME was projected from the information in LAEME's &lsquo;grammels&rsquo;, annotations similar to POS tags.
 LAEME's grammels are more informative than the tags used in PPCHE, including information on mood (indicative vs. subjunctive), person and number inflection on pronouns, verbs, etc., and nonlocal dependencies such as negative concord.

 None of this material is currently available in PLAEME, because an attempt to preserve all of the information in LAEME quickly led to incomprehensible annotations.
 In future, it would be very useful to include at least annotations of subjunctive mood in PLAEME.
 For now, we note that interpretation of results from PLAEME can be enhanced by reference to the corresponding annotation in LAEME.

-### Work in progress
+### Feedback

-PLAEME is due for completion in December 2017.
-We are releasing this working version because it is now largely complete, and we would like feedback.
-At the same time, it is incomplete and/or inaccurate in many ways, as documented above.
-If you spot issues other than those described here, please report them via github or to <rob.truswell@ed.ac.uk>.
+If you spot issues other than those described here, please report them via GitHub or to <rob.truswell@ed.ac.uk>.

 ### Acknowledgements